laurentiu-dascalu/stock-app/README.md

 ## Search bar menu

-- Stock search input
+- *Stock search input* - Search for best-matching symbols based on your query.
+You can input anything from symbol, security's name to ISIN and Cusip.
-- Date start/end history filter
+- *Date start/end history filter* - Filter history interval of stock prices.
-- Show/Hide Averge Switch
+- *Show/Hide Averge Switch* - Hide or show average line of stock prices.

 ## Chart with stock price history

-- apexcharts library
+- *Apexcharts library* - JS library for candlestick chart: https://apexcharts.com/
-- average
+- *Average* - If average switch is on, then a line with the average value will appear on the graph.
-- alert message
+- *Alert message* - If the search does not return any results, an alert message will be displayed instead of the graph.

 ## Demo

 [Live Demo](https://stock-app.weblama.ro/)